capactio/capact/docs/proposal/20201102-typinstances-flow.md

 -	Implementation MUST upload all TypeInstances which are defined under the `spec.output` property in Interface.
 Uploaded TypeInstances MUST be exactly the same as those defined in Interface or being an extension thereof.

 -	Implementation is allowed to upload more TypeInstances than those listed in the Interface.
+To do so, Action devleper needs to describe the relations between additional output TypeInstances as described in [this](#specify-relations-between-generated-artifacts) section.

 > **NOTE:** For the Beta and GA Engine doesn't validate above restrictions.